 - Sit back and wait while everything on the Mac’s hard drive is encrypted.
 This can take many hours.
 You can open up the Security & Privacy system preference pane to monitor progress and view a time estimate.

-- After FileVault has finished encrypting the hard drive then click on the Apple menu, select Restart
+- After FileVault has finished encrypting the hard drive then click on the Apple menu, select Shutdown.

-- Immediately press and the Command and R keyboard keys.
-This’ll trigger the Mac to startup from its Recovery Partition.
+- Turn on your Mac by pressing its power button, then Immediately press and the Command and R keyboard keys.
+Continue to depress both keys, until you see the Apple logo, then release these two keys.
+(This procedure triggers the Mac to startup from its Recovery Partition.)

-- When it has started up you should see a window similar to this one:
+- When your Mac has started up you should see a window similar to the one shown below.

 - Click on Disk Utility from the list of options.